StephenCleary/ArcDb/doc/storage-engine/file-formats/trees.md

 ## Defragmentation

-B-Trees on HDDs benefit from defragmenting their nodes; nodes should be ordered according to height and that order should be reflected in absolute file offsets.

-However, tree defragmentation should *not* be turned on for SSD drives, which receive very little benefit at the cost of SSD lifetime.
-ArcDb by default has tree defragmentation turned off.
-TODO: allow the users to turn it on?
-It does seem like a lot of moving data around for relatively little benefit, even for HDDs.
+ArcDb does not perform tree defragmentation.
+It should not be turned on for SSD drives and does not benefit many access patterns; it only provides benefits when doing scans on HDDs.

 Note: defragmentation *within* each node is always on.